codatio/codat-docs/docs/using-the-api/managing-companies.md

 You can either onboard users:

 - When they first create an account with your service
-- At the first point you wish to retrieve their financial data
+- At the first point you want to retrieve their financial data

 ### Create a company